stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

-As it can be seen in *app.js* file, the application requires 2 environment variables, one is called *UPLOAD_DIR*,
+The application requires 2 environment variables, as it can be seen in *app.js* file,

 ![](https://github.com/robipozzi/docker-kubernetes-tutorials/blob/master/2-docker_environment/images/code-snippet1.png)

-and must be passed to the application when it is launched with the following construct:
+* one is called *UPLOAD_DIR*, and must be passed to the applicationm by launching it with the following construct:

 **UPLOAD_DIR="/Users/robertopozzi/temp/upload" npm start**

-the other is called *EXPOSED_PORT* but it is not mandatory.
+* the other is called *EXPOSED_PORT* but it is not mandatory.

 A *Dockerfile* is also provided to build and run the application as a Docker container.
 Once the Docker image is built, it can be run with the standard Docker run command: